China or bust: Wayne Rooney's career dilemma

 Rooney is no longer the player he was.
 His body has begun to fail him.

-His longevity, his pugilistic style and willingness to play through pain and injury have come at a cost.
+His longevity, his pugilistic style, and willingness to play through pain and injury have come at a cost.

-While Rooney broke Sir Bobby Charlton's United goalscoring record this season, Rooney has only scored twice in the league and five times in 30 appearances in all competitions.
+While Rooney broke Bobby Charlton's United goalscoring record this season, he has only netted twice in the league and five times in 30 appearances in all competitions.

-He seems to have failed to convince his manager that he is better than the teammates he is pitched against.
+He has yet to convince Mourinho that he is better than United's other attacking options.

-The free-scoring Zlatan Ibrahminovic is United's totem, while Anthony Martial, Juan Mata, Marcus Rashford and Henrik Mkhitaryan all stand in the striker's way.
+The free-scoring Zlatan Ibrahminovic is United's totem, while Anthony Martial, Juan Mata, Marcus Rashford and Henrik Mkhitaryan all stand in Rooney's way.

-He may have committed his future to United, but there is a sense that the striker is still shuffling out of the door.
+He may have committed his future to United, but there is a sense that he is still shuffling out of the door.

-The Liverpudlian who honed his skills playing on the streets loves nothing more than being on the pitch.
+The Liverpudlian, who honed his skills playing on the streets, loves nothing more than being on the pitch.
 Playing football is his life.

-For all the talk of money and legacy, the striker, says Mills, has a "unique" love for the game.
+For all the talk of money and legacy, Rooney has a "unique" love for the game, says Mills.

 "Is he going to play enough at Manchester United to stay England captain, to stay in the England side?
-Probably not," says Mills on the problem Rooney still faces.
+Probably not," Mills adds.

 "Genetics aren't on his side.
 Wayne needs to play week in, week out to remain top of his game, to remain sharp and be completely fit.
 When that doesn't happen, that's when he starts to struggle.